Breaking GUT Groups in F-Theory

 In four-dimensional models, the dimension five operators $d^2\theta\, QQQL$ and $d^2\theta\, UDUE$ leading to proton decay can be generated by exchange of massive higgsino triplets.
-If present, they lead to the decay $p \to K^+ \bar{\nu}$ with a lifetime that is hard to reconcile with experiment.
+If present, they lead to the decay $p \to K^+ \bar{\nu}$ with a lifetime that is hard to reconcile with experiment, at least in the more minimal versions of supersymmetric GUTs.
 In $F$-theory models there is a natural solution to the doublet-triplet splitting problem, which basically eliminates the triplet partners of the Higgses.
 However there are still massive KK modes with the same quantum numbers (charged in the representation $({\bf 1},\overline{\bf 3\!}\,)_{1/3}$ and its conjugate) supported on the matter curves.
-Their exchange would lead to the same dimension five operators suppressed only by a single power of $M_{KK}$, which is close to $M_{GUT}$ modulo threshold corrections, and thus leads to essentially the same problems as in four-dimensional models.
-So we would like to eliminate the leading contributions to these operators.
+Their exchange would lead to the same dimension five operators suppressed only by a single power of $M_{KK}$, which is slightly below $M_{GUT}$, and thus leads to essentially the same problems as in four-dimensional models.
+So we would like to suppress the leading contributions to these operators.
+(There are of course other scenarios than we discuss; for example in split supersymmetry, dimension five proton decay is also suppressed, due to large masses for the squarks).

 Massive fields in the $({\bf 1},\overline{\bf 3\!}\,)_{1/3}$ representation naturally propagate on any of the matter curves which support a ${\bf 5}$ or $\overline{\bf 5\!}\,$, i.e. curves which support $(L,d^c)$, the Higgses and possibly messenger fields for supersymmetry breaking.
 This means such dimension five operators are generically present and we have to work to avoid them.
 If we want ${\bf 10}_m\cdot {\overline{\bf 5\!}\,}_m \cdot {\overline{\bf 5\!}\,}_h$ down type Yukawa couplings then there will be interactions of the form \be Q L T_d + U D T_d \ee where $T_d$ is a massive KK triplet supported on $\Sigma_{{\overline{\bf 5\!}\,}_h}$.
 Now further since we have ${\bf 10}_m \cdot {\bf 10}_m \cdot {{\bf 5\!}\,}_h$ up type Yukawa couplings, there will also be couplings of the form \be Q Q T_u + U E T_u\ee where $T_u$ is a massive KK triplet supported on $\Sigma_{{{\bf 5\!}\,}_h}$.